c9s/typeloy/README.md

 ### Updating

-To update `mup` to the latest version, just type:
+To update `typeloy` to the latest version, just type:

-    npm update mup -g
+    npm update typeloy -g

-You should try and keep `mup` up to date in order to keep up with the latest Meteor changes.
-But note that if you need to update your Node version, you'll have to run `mup setup` again before deploying.
+You should try and keep `typeloy` up to date in order to keep up with the latest Meteor changes.
+But note that if you need to update your Node version, you'll have to run `typeloy setup` again before deploying.

 ### Troubleshooting